Working remotely doesn’t have to mean taking a pay cut. There are more legit online jobs than ever. All it takes is

 - Average pay: $25 to $35 per hour for beginners.

 Another online trend that’s picking up more steam year-by-year is video editing.
-Video editors with prior experience are in high demand today.
-And there’s potential to earn over $50 per hour the more you specialize.
+Video editors with prior experience are in high demand today, with the potential to earn over $50 per hour the more you specialize.